-This course is about creating handmade fabric roses and using them to decorate a wearable garment.
+This course is about creating handmade fabric roses and using them as part of a garment rather than simply adding individual flowers as decoration.

 The course includes video lessons covering: